I-Corps promotes entrepreneurship for students, faculty

 s (NSF) new Innovation Corps (I-Corps) Sites

-“Illinois has been a key player in the commercialization of government funded research for several decades,” said Andy Singer
+“Illinois has been a key player in the commercialization of government funded research for several decades,” said Andrew Singer

 , ECE professor and director of the TEC.
 “The government is putting billions of dollars into research and we need to help turn that investment into jobs, technologies and other economically competitive advantages for our state and the nation.
 Programs like this are important for the state to show its economic development nationally, and also for the university to show that we play an important role in the economic development of the state.”